helyhan/KnowledgeGraphExperiment/README.md

 # IFB398 Knowledge Graph: Setting Up and Running the Neo4j Database Connection

+## Introduction
-Creating a Knowledge Graph in Neo4j
+Generating a Knowledge Graph with Neo4j:
+This utility translates a structured JSON file, detailing module dependencies, into a visual knowledge graph in Neo4j.
+Designed primarily for developers, this tool turns package dependency data into an intuitive graphical format, aiding in deeper insights and understanding.

 ## Prerequisites:
 Before proceeding, make sure you have the following: